 Where can bettors be when placing a wager?

 All sports bets need to occur within the Illinois boundaries and will be managed by geo-targeting technology.
-Patrons will be able to bet in person at retail sports betting locations and by using kiosks or mobile device.
+Patrons will be able to bet in person at retail sports betting locations and by using kiosks or by using a sports betting app.

 Is in-play or live betting allowed?